The fundamental representation of pricing adjustments: Meta-adjustments

-To this end, let $U$ represent some base XVA price, then let $A$ denote a meta-adjustment,\footnote{Recall that meta-adjustment is just terminology to avoid implicitly using adjustment \emph{adjustment}.
-HVA on XVA as presented in \cite{burnett_2021b} provides an example.} that takes us to some target XVA price, $\hat U = U + A$.
-XVA are of course already adjustments (to some price $V$), conventionally residing in the collections of discounting ($\hat R\neq R$) and/or payoff adjustments ($\hat F\neq F$) in Figure \ref{fig:venn}, but \emph{not} model adjustments ($\hl \neq \ll$).
+We now focus on XVA model risk.
+To this end, let $U$ represent some base XVA price, then let $A$ denote a meta-adjustment that takes us to some target XVA price $\hat U = U + A$.
+XVAs are of course already adjustments (to some price $V$), conventionally residing in the sets of discounting ($\hat R\neq R$) and/or payoff adjustments ($\hat F\neq F$) in Figure \ref{fig:venn}, but \emph{not} model adjustments ($\hl = \ll$).
 Focusing on novelties, we consider here some \emph{strict} model adjustments to XVA, i.e.~with $\hat R=R$, $\hat F=F$ and $\hl\neq\ll$.
-So $A$ lives alongside \cite{gatheral_2006} in Figure \ref{fig:venn}, while $\hat U$ lives in the very centre.
+So $A$ lives alongside \cite{gatheral_2006} in Figure \ref{fig:venn}; $U$ lives with \cite{burgard_2013}, while $\hat U$ lives in the very centre.\footnote{ Compare here the CO2eVA of \cite{kenyon_2023_co2}, which can be seen to be a payoff meta-adjustment driven by the $G^*$ terminal payoff term from Section \ref{sec:fundamental}. }

 Keeping our CVA example from Section \ref{sec:burgard} in mind, we suppose that